Violent Crimes Defense Attorney in Columbus

 Violent crimes are quite common but severely punished offenses in the state of Ohio.
-Retaining the right Ohio Assault Attorney is necessary.
+Retaining the right Ohio Assault Violent Crimes Defense Attorney is necessary.
 We all know that situations happen where emotions are high and mistakes are made.
 Often, if you are facing assault and battery charges, you are instantly treated like a criminal, without being given any benefit of the doubt.

 In Ohio, assault crimes are broken down into four basic categories; simple assault, negligent assault, felony assault, and aggravated assault.
 A simple assault is when you were reckless or knew your actions could cause physical harm to someone else, including an unborn child.

 Negligent assault is when someone was injured but you acted without the intent to purposely harm another person.

 Felony assault occurs when you caused serious injury to someone and/or hurt or attempted to harm someone with the use of a deadly weapon such as a gun, knife, bat, tire iron, etc Aggravated assault is considered slightly less severe than felonious assault in Ohio, while the criteria is the same, if you were “under the influence of sudden passion or a sudden fit of rage” you may be charged with aggravated assault instead of the much harsher felony assault.